-ASSEMBLIES AND SCHOOL FUNCTIONS At all times, students of St. Frances Cabrini must conduct themselves appropriately and in a manner befitting Christian students.
+ASSEMBLIES AND SCHOOL FUNCTIONS: At all times, students of SFCS must conduct themselves appropriately and in a manner befitting Christian students.
 Detention will be given to students for displaying unacceptable and/or defiant behavior at any school function.
-Privileges to participate and/or attend such events may be forfeited if unacceptable behavior is repetitive or egregious.
+Privileges to participate and/or attend such events may be forfeited if unacceptable behavior is repetitive or extreme.

-FOOD, GUM, AND DRINK Food or drink is not allowed anywhere in the building other than the cafeteria, unless approved by the school administration.
+FOOD, GUM, AND DRINK: Food and drink is not allowed anywhere in the building other than the cafeteria, unless approved by the school administration.
 On canteen days, students may consume the items in approved, designated areas.

 Students should not chew gum at school at any time during the school day.
 (This includes before and after school, lunch periods, special event days, school assemblies, and out-of-uniform days.)

-LITTER Students are expected to dispose of trash appropriately.
-Failure to keep School and Church property clean and litter-free will result in loss of privileges for students.
+LITTER: Students are expected to dispose of trash appropriately.
+Failure to keep the school and Church property clean and litter-free will result in loss of privileges for students.

-PRIVACY There are times when a child requires and should expect privacy.
+PRIVACY: There are times when a child requires and should expect privacy.
 SFCS strives to maintain a safe environment for its students.
 It is the policy of the Diocese of Alexandria that a student’s right to privacy is upheld where human dignity is concerned.
 In these instances, violations of personal privacy will not be tolerated.

 SCHOOL PROPERTY: It is every student’s responsibility to see that all school property is respected and protected from abuse.
 The parent of a child who carelessly destroys or damages any furniture, equipment, buildings, or anyone’s personal property will be obligated to pay the full amount of repairs and labor or replacement.